...

 The Oriental Theater had its fair share of gambling and gunfire back in its heyday in the 1800s, including confrontations between Milt Joyce and Doc Holliday, and later with Virgil Earp.

-Today it esteems itself as having the coldest beer in Tombstone, and visitors can enjoy a drink at the bar, karaoke on certain days, and live gunfights daily.
+Today it esteems itself as having the coldest beer in Tombstone.
+Visitors can enjoy a drink at the bar, karaoke on certain days, and live gunfights daily.
 Check it out when you visit because most weekdays offer free gunfights.

 Tombstone AZ Things to Do: Boothill Graveyard